- The vagina is a potential space, meaning that if nothing is holding it open, it collapses, like a sock without a foot in it.c

 - The first movie to use the word “vagina” on film was the 1946 Disney animated film called “The Story of Menstruation.”i

 - Painful sex (dyspareunia) is normal after a woman loses her virginity.
-But if the pain does not lesson and resolve after a while, other conditions may be involved, including vulvar vestibulitis (inflammation of the vestibule), vaginismus (involuntary contraction of the vaginal muscles), allergic reactions to things such as latex condoms or spermicide, and endometriosis (when lining from the uterus gets on the ovaries, bowel, and pelvic lining).
+But if the pain does not lessen and resolve after a while, other conditions may be involved, including vulvar vestibulitis (inflammation of the vestibule), vaginismus (involuntary contraction of the vaginal muscles), allergic reactions to things such as latex condoms or spermicide, and endometriosis (when lining from the uterus gets on the ovaries, bowel, and pelvic lining).
 As women age, lower levels of estrogen can cause atrophic vaginitis, or thinning of the vaginae.

 - Most gynecologists believe that masturbating is healthy and normal because it is safe sex, it releases stress, it is a mood booster, and it helps build pelvic floor muscles.
 However, there are exceptions.
 For example, one woman decided to masturbate with a banana.
 While masturbating, she put the stem side in first and lacerated her cervix, which required a hospital visit and sticthes.
 If a woman puts something inside, she should stick to smooth fingers, vibrators, and dildos.b